vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/02_The_Extant_Upanisads.md

 6

-1 Der ältere Vedanta, pp. 5 ff.
+1 Der āltere Vedanta, pp. 5 ff.
 His date for

 the Kārika is contrary to the tradition which makes him the spiritual grand- father of Śankara; Deussen, Sechzig Upanishad's, p.
 574.